dmecke/screeps.com/README.md

 ```

 #### copy config file
-adjust your screeps home directory in the "screeps.json"
+adjust your screeps credentials in the "screeps.json"
 ```
 cp screeps.json.dist screeps.json
 ```

-#### build project and copy files into "sim" subdirectory
+#### build project and upload files into "sim" branch
 select the "sim" directory once when you are in the simulation
 ```
 gulp deploy-sim
 ```

-#### build project and copy files into "world" subdirectory
+#### build project and upload files into "world" branch
 select the "world" directory once when in the world
 ```
 gulp deploy-world